-Sea surface temperature (cold = blue, warm = red) measured by the NOAA buoy near Bodega Bay showed warm temperatures for most months in 2014.
+Sea surface temperature (cold = blue, warm = red) measured by the NOAA buoy near Bodega Bay showed warm temperatures for all but one month in 2015.
 In 2004, sea surface temperatures were relatively warm but close to the long-term averages.
 Warm temperatures were observed in 2005-06, followed by cold surface temperatures in 2007-09.
 Sea surface temperatures in 2010 were warm early in the year and cold for all other months, and temperatures have remained relatively cold until mid-2014.
 The anomalous warm water mass known as “the blob” manifested along the central California coast in mid-2014, and surface waters have remained unusually high ever since.

 Strong upwelling = more zooplankton